 This exhibit explores the science of cartography and the geometry of the sphere.
 The geometric properties of the sphere and the plane are essentially different, and no map can faithfully represent the Earth without distortion.
-This module goes through some of this properties, comparing different map projections and trying to get a feeling of what “distortion” means and why is threre such imposibility for a “perfect map”.
+This module goes through some of these properties, comparing different map projections and trying to get a feeling of what “distortion” means and why is there such impossibility for a “perfect map”.

 Studying the problem of representing the spherical surface of the Earth onto a flat map is the subject of cartography, and has been an important mathematical problem along History (navigation, position, frontiers, land ownership…).
 An essential theorem in Geometry (Gauss’ Egregium theorem) ensures that there is no perfect map, that is, there is no way of representing the Earth keeping distances at scale.
 However, this is exactly what makes cartography a discipline: developing several different maps that try to solve well enough the problem of representing the Earth.

 We present six different map projections that are to be compared with a physical globe.
 Although all maps are created at nominal scale 1:1 of the globe, the distortion is apparent.
 We propose several activities with the maps and some tools that explore the properties of each map.